-As a professional engineer who has been in the industry for almost 30 years, I’ve encountered just about every low voltage issue you can imagine.
-The most frustrating situations, for clients and engineers, are the design mistakes that cost double on the back end.
+As a professional engineer who has been in the industry for almost 30 years, I've encountered just about every low voltage issue you can imagine.
+For clients and engineers, the most frustrating situations are the design mistakes that cost double on the back end.
 This means designers have to do double the work, and clients have to foot the doubled bill.

 Now, we don't have crystal balls to foresee the future, but we can reflect on the past to avoid repeating the same mistakes.

 With a little additional planning and minimal expenses, you can minimize and eliminate most potential low voltage issues before they rear their ugly heads.
 Here are five low voltage design mistakes that can cost you double on the backend (and how to prevent them).

 Technology is advancing rapidly.
 The systems we use today will be outdated in just a few years, if not in a couple of months.
 Wireless technology, for example, is everywhere.
 Bandwidth is increasing as more and more wireless devices are being developed and pushed to the market.
 Our society has become dependent on WiFi because wireless connectivity is great… until it doesn't work.

 When your WiFi inevitably has issues, your organization needs a backup plan.
 Direct connections are still the best low voltage option for speed, reliability, and security of data.
 At least one, if not two, cables should be installed at each permanent work station as an alternative to WiFi.
 This way, your systems can continue to run, and your people continue to work efficiently.

 Speaking of wireless, high-quality cell phone service inside modern buildings is becoming more difficult.
 Besides the high concentration of users, our modern energy-efficient building materials are hindering cellular penetration.
 Pathways for Distributed Antenna Systems (DAS) should be designed in the central core stacked Telecom rooms with means to exit the rooms and into the rentable spaces.